The best London exhibitions to visit in 2025

 The Face Magazine: Culture Shift at National Portrait Gallery

-Celebrating iconic fashion images from The Face – a trail-blazing youth magazine from 1980 to 2004, before it was relaunched in 2019 – this exhibition showcases the covers, models and stylists that helped it achieve global success.
+Celebrating iconic fashion images from The Face – the trailblazing youth magazine that ran from 1980 to 2004, before it was relaunched in 2019 – this exhibition showcases the covers, models and stylists that helped it achieve global success.
 Bringing together the work of more than 80 photographers, including Sheila Rock, Stéphane Sednaoui and Corinne Day, as well as 200 photographs, expect to see portraits of a young Kate Moss and Liam Gallagher you’ve likely never seen before.

 When: 20 February – 18 May 2025